uerzer/studio/README.md

 3.  **Focus with Adaptive Pomodoro:**  Start a work session and experience personalized Pomodoro cycles that adapt to your energy.

+*   **Adaptive Pomodoro Cycles:**  Optimize your work intervals with AI-driven Pomodoro cycles that adapt to your real-time energy levels.
+The app intelligently adjusts work and break durations to maximize focus and prevent burnout.
+*   **Seamless Integration:** Connect FocusFlow AI with your existing task management tools (Asana, Todoist, Notion) for a unified workflow.
 ## Project Files

 *   README.md